 - R592-9-6.
 Penalties.

 - Date of Enactment or Last Substantive Amendment

 - Authorizing, Implemented, or Interpreted Law

-This rule is promulgated pursuant to Section 31A-41-202 which requires the Title and Escrow Commission to determine the amount of required assessments from individual title insurance producers and title insurance agencies to provide funding for the recovery, education, and research fund.
+This rule is promulgated pursuant to Section 31A-41-202 which requires the Title and Escrow Commission to determine the amount of required assessments from individual title insurance producers and agency title insurance producers to provide funding for the recovery, education, and research fund.

 (1) The purpose of this rule is: